MetroBlooms/evaluate-it/README.md

 *  Download and install <a href="http://phonegap.com/download/#">Phonegap</a> for your desired environment
 *  Configure your native development environment

-**note: I am running version 2.5.0 for this project, since it was the most stable version at the time of testing.
+**note: I am running Cordova version 2.5.0 for this project, since it was the most stable version at the time of testing.
 Version 2.6.0 had several issues that would break the application, and 2.7.0 was an unknown.
 You will need to install the appropriate cordova library based on your mobile OS (See http://docs.phonegap.com/en/2.7.0/guide_getting-started_index.md.html#Getting%20Started%20Guides for platform specific details).**

 Testing via browser: Start script localHttpServerStart.sh (simple Python Web server) in ./evaluate-it folder and connect via URL http://localhost:8000 (note: Sencha Touch does not support Firefox)